Position/Title: Bilingual Parent Educator (English/Spanish)

 - Use the PAT Foundational curriculum to share research-based information with families

-- Maintain and submit in a timely way all required family and program documentation
+- Maintain and submit in a timely way all required family and program documentation to meet program fidelity requirements

 - Organize supplies and materials needed to complete home visits, etc.